COLUMN: Oklahoma joining other oil-friendly states boycotting the boycotters

 So, I get why this legislation has been introduced.
 Oklahoma must continue to have a robust oil and gas industry, or face catastrophic state financial failures in the future.
 I think most Oklahomans understand the challenges of climate change, and our state has worked to include an “all of the above” strategy when it comes to energy sources.

-But, Oklahomans also understand that fossil fuels are still the most reliable and affordable energy source, provide about 22 percent of the state budget and about one in seven jobs in the state.
+But, Oklahomans also understand that fossil fuels are still the most reliable and affordable energy source, provide about 22% of the state budget and about 1 in 7 jobs in the state.
 Perhaps that deserves some protection.

 Commented